-3.3 Provincial Policy Statement (2014)
+3.3 Provincial Policy Statement (2020)

-The 2014 Provincial Policy Statement (PPS) provides policy direction on matters of provincial interest related to land use planning development.
+The 2020 Provincial Policy Statement (PPS) provides policy direction on matters of provincial interest related to land use planning development.
 The proposed CIP is consistent with the applicable provisions of the PPS, and implements the following polices:

-- 1.1.3.1 Settlement areas shall be the focus of growth and their vitality and regeneration shall be promoted. - 1.1.3.3 Planning authorities shall identify appropriate locations and promote opportunities for intensification and redevelopment where this can be accommodated taking into account existing building stock or areas, including brownfield sites, and the availability of suitable existing or planned infrastructure and public service facilities required to accommodate projected needs. - 1.1.3.4 Appropriate development standards should be promoted which facilitate intensification, redevelopment and compact form, while maintaining appropriate levels of public health and safety. - 1.4.3 c) Planning authorities shall provide for an appropriate range of housing types and densities to meet projected requirements of current and future residents of the regional market area by directing the development of new housing towards locations where appropriate levels of infrastructure and public service facilities are or will be available to support current and projected need. - 1.6.3 b) Before consideration is given to developing new infrastructure and public service facilities opportunities for adaptive re-use should be considered, wherever feasible. - 1.7.1 c) Long-term economic prosperity should be supported by maintaining and, where possible, enhancing the vitality and viability of downtowns and main streets. - 1.8.1 c) Planning authorities shall support energy efficiency and improved air quality through land use and development patterns which focus major employment, commercial and other travel-intensive land uses on sites which are well served by public transit where this exists or is to be developed, or designing these to facilitate the establishment of public transit in the future. - 2.6.1 Significant built heritage resources and significant cultural heritage landscapes shall be conserved.
+- 1.1.3.1 Settlement areas shall be the focus of growth and their vitality and regeneration shall be promoted. - 1.1.3.3 Planning authorities shall identify appropriate locations and promote opportunities for transit-supportive development, accommodating a significant supply and range of housing options through intensification and redevelopment where this can be accommodated taking into account existing building stock or areas, including brownfield sites, and the availability of suitable existing or planned infrastructure and public service facilities required to accommodate projected needs. - 1.1.3.4 Appropriate development standards should be promoted which facilitate intensification, redevelopment and compact form, while maintaining appropriate levels of public health and safety. - 1.4.3 c) Planning authorities shall provide for an appropriate range and mix of housing options and densities to meet projected market-based and affordable housing needs of current and future residents of the regional market area by directing the development of new housing towards locations where appropriate levels of infrastructure and public service facilities are or will be available to support current and projected needs. - 1.6.3 b) Before consideration is given to developing new infrastructure and public service facilities opportunities for adaptive re-use should be considered, wherever feasible.

+- 1.7.1 d) Long-term economic prosperity should be supported by maintaining and, where possible, enhancing the vitality and viability of downtowns and main streets. - 1.8.1 c) Planning authorities shall support energy conservation and efficiency, improved air quality, reduced greenhouse gas emissions, and preparing for the impacts of a changing climate through land use and development patterns which: focus major employment, commercial and other travel-intensive land uses on sites which are well served by public transit where this exists or is to be developed, or designing these to facilitate the establishment of transit in the future. - 2.6.1 Significant built heritage resources and significant cultural heritage landscapes shall be conserved.

-3.4 Growth Plan for the Greater Golden Horseshoe (2006)
+3.4 Growth Plan for the Greater Golden Horseshoe (2019)